-The Project Management Institute (PMI) Global Conference is a huge event because PMI is a leader in the Project Management world, offering PDU’s, which are global, recognized certificates.
+The PMI Global Conference 2018 is a huge event because PMI is a leader in the Project Management world, offering PDU’s, which are global, recognized certificates.
 With PMI Chapters worldwide, last year Chapter Leaders represented over 67 countries and over 1400 organizations were represented, 20 of which were Key Fortune 500 Companies.
 This year due to its popularity, attendance is expected to exceed 2017 admissions and places are rapidly filling up.

 With over 100 sessions to choose from, we have reviewed a selection of them.
 Industry portfolio and business professionals will run them all and upon completion delegates can gain PDU’s.
 These tracks are divided into four categories, representing the different areas of the PMI Talent Triangle.

 Yelena Okonechnikova, PMP Qualcomm, Senior Program Manager will run a track, which is in the category of Technical Project Management on the PMI Talent Triangle.
 Yelena will present “Navigating Through Project Uncertainties with Quantitative Risk Analysis.”
 With projects facing increasing levels of uncertainties through risks of market changes, organizational change and global independencies the project life cycle can derail.
 Yelena will give her insights on how to apply a probabilistic approach of quantitative risk analysis to successfully navigate through project uncertainties, explaining the pros and cons of qualitative and quantitative risk analysis in a constantly changing business environment.